 How to prepare for taking online classes abroad:

 I'd also recommend bringing a spiral notebook, your favorite pen/pencil or a calculator.
-Anything you will want -- there's no guarantee you'll find it in your city.
+Anything you will want for school -- there's no guarantee you'll find it in your city.

 Many university online programs will require you to have a computer with a camera and microphone for your tests and other participation projects.
 Instead of having to go to a physical location, you will be able to do it in your room while having an online proctor watch you take the test over the computer.
 They will need to see you and hear what is going on around you.

-Not all schools do this yet, so check with yours to see how they do it.
-If your school doesn't do this then you'll have to find a location to take your tests which can be tricky.
-Explain your situation and see how you can work with them if possible but if not ...
+Not all schools do this yet, so check with yours to see how online classes work.
+If your school doesn't proctor exams online, you may need to go to a physical location to take your test.

 If your school does not participate in online proctoring, you will need to find an approved location where you are able to take your test.
 Most colleges or universities near you will work, but make sure you talk to you advisors and find somewhere to you will be able to complete your tests.
 This can get complicated when you're living abroad so they may have another solution that will work for you.

 You may be able to talk to your school about having a group member (or your Head Teacher) proctor your exam if you can't attend an official location to take your test on your semester abroad.